maurizi/vim-easytags/README.md

 As you can see each of these names ends in `Tag` to avoid conflicts with the syntax modes shipped with Vim.
 And about the singular/plural confusion: I've tried to match the existing highlighting groups defined by popular syntax modes (except of course for the `Tag` suffix).

-## Faster syntax highlighting using Python

-The Vim script implementation of dynamic syntax highlighting is quite slow on large tags files.
-When the Python Interface to Vim is enabled the easytags plug-in will therefor automatically use a Python script that performs dynamic syntax highlighting about twice as fast as the Vim script implementation.
-The following options are available to change the default configuration.

-### The `g:easytags_python_enabled` option

-To disable the Python implementation of dynamic syntax highlighting you can set this option to false (0).

-### The `g:easytags_python_script` option

-This option defines the pathname of the script that contains the Python implementation of dynamic syntax highlighting.

 ## Troubleshooting

 ### `:HighlightTags` only works for the tags file created by `:UpdateTags`